filipweidemann/praktikum-hypart-de/README.md

 Done.
 The app is running locally on your machine.

 To view the site, go to `localhost:5000/main`, `localhost:5000/main.sh` or `localhost:5000` - you'll get redirected, but the actual landing page is at `/main` by default.
-If you didn't change anything and got a `root` database user, you should be good.
+If you didn't change anything and got a `root` database user, you should be golden.

 Oh, the debugger should be active, so if anything goes wrong you get the detailed error page to see what went wrong.